go-aah/docs/auth-schemes/oauth2.md

 ## Known Provider Endpoints

-aah is aware of few OAuth2 providers auth and token URL via oauth2 library.
-So just mention the name in `client.provider.name`.
+aah is aware of some of the OAuth2 providers auth and token URLs via oauth2 library.
+So, just mention the name in `client.provider.name`.

 #### OAuth2 provider names, just alphabetically ordered -